temnoon/primediffex/README.md

 ## Second Ratios

 The Second Ratio of a sequence is a measure of how the ratios between terms in the sequence change.
-For the sequence of prime numbers, the First Ratio between two primes \(p_{n+1}\) and \(p_n\) is the ratio between them: \(p_{n+1} / p_n\).
+For the sequence of prime numbers, the First Ratio between two primes $`(p_{n+1})`$ and $`(p_n)`$ is the ratio between them: $`(p_{n+1} / p_n)`$.

 For example, if we have the sequence of prime numbers 2, 3, 5, 7, 11, the First Ratios are 1.5 (3/2), 1.67 (5/3), 1.4 (7/5), and 1.57 (11/7).

 The Second Ratio is then the ratio of these First Ratios.
 In our example, the Second Ratios are 1.11 (1.67/1.5), 0.84 (1.4/1.67), and 1.12 (1.57/1.4).

-Second Ratios can give us insights into how the relative sizes of primes change.
-Studying these can provide us with deeper understanding of prime distribution and density.

-Keep in mind that while these properties can provide insights into the nature of prime numbers, many aspects about the distribution of primes remain deeply mysterious and are the subject of ongoing research in number theory.
+Second Ratios can give us insights into the relative distance between a specific prime and its prime neighbors.
+Second ratios are always rational numbers.
+As the numbers get larger, there get to be more and more second ratios appearing between old ones, but as far as I have found, the same most common second ratios are still the most common to as far out as my computer would let me go.
+That is, 1/3 and -1/3, are the undisputed most common second ratios as long as the dataset is long enough relative to the neighborhood it is running between, with 0, 2/3, -2/3 and 1/2 the closest runner-ups.

 ## How to Run the Prime Difference Explorer